tkhquang/tkhquang.dev/content/posts/devlog-kingdom-come-deliverance-ii-never-lose-that-cankers-mace-again.md

 end
 ```

-Getting item pickability involves checking `item:CanPickUp(player.id)` and `item:CanSteal(player.id)`.
+Getting item pickability involves checking `item:CanPickUp(player.id){:lua}` and `item:CanSteal(player.id){:lua}`.
 A crucial filter was skipping items with empty UI names (often NPC-only inventory items) or items currently in use.
 Custom entities like "Nest" or "Stash" (for chests) are handled via a configurable list.

 ### Making Things Glow: Particles and Accessibility

-The `Highlighter` module takes the detected entities and uses `entity:LoadParticleEffect(-1, effectPath, {})` to attach the visual beacons.
+The `Highlighter` module takes the detected entities and uses `entity:LoadParticleEffect(-1, effectPath, {}){:lua}` to attach the visual beacons.
 These are defined in a `loot_beacon.xml` particle library.

 <pre class="mermaid flex justify-center">
 graph TD